Group Sum Chromatic Number of Graphs: Proof of Theorem

 We start with $0$ on all the edges of $G$.
-Then, in every step we will choose $x_1$ and $x_2$ and add some labels to all the edges of chosen walk from $x_1$ to $x_2$.
-To be more specific, we will add some element $a$ of the group to the labels of all the edges having odd position on the walk (starting from $x_1$) and $-a$ to the labels of all the edges having even position.
+Then, in each step, we will choose $x_1$ and $x_2$ and add some labels to all the edges of the chosen walk from $x_1$ to $x_2$.
+To be more specific, we will add an element $a$ of the group to the labels of all the edges in odd position on the walk (starting from $x_1$) and $-a$ to the labels of all the edges in even position.
 It is possible that some labels will be modified more than once, as the walk does not need to be a path.
-We will denote such situation with $\phi_e(x_1,x_2)=a$ if we label the shortest even walk and $\phi_o(x_1,x_2)=a$ if we label the shortest odd walk.
-Observe that putting $\phi_e(x_1,x_2)=a$ means adding $a$ to the weighted degrees of both vertices, while $\phi_o(x_1,x_2)=a$ means adding $a$ to the weighted degree of $x_1$ and $-a$ to the weighted degree of $x_2$.
+We will denote such a situation by $\phi_e(x_1,x_2)=a$ if we label a shortest even walk and $\phi_o(x_1,x_2)=a$ if we label a shortest odd walk.
+Observe that putting $\phi_e(x_1,x_2)=a$ means adding $a$ to the weighted degrees of both $x_1$ and $x_2$, while $\phi_o(x_1,x_2)=a$ means adding $a$ to the weighted degree of $x_1$ and $-a$ to the weighted degree of $x_2$.
 In both cases the operation does not change the weighted degree of any other vertex of the walk.

-Let us continue with the following lemma, determining the group sum chromatic number of bipartite connected graphs.
+Let us continue with the following lemma, determining the group sum chromatic number of connected bipartite graph.
+The upper bounds can be deduced from \cite[Theorem, p.152]{ref_KarLucTho} (ugly graphs) and \cite[Theorem 2.3]{ref_LuYuZha} (other graphs).
+However, as we already mentioned above, we present our proofs for the sake of completeness.

 \begin{mylemma} Let $G$ be a connected bipartite graph of order $n\geq 3$.
 Then

 \end{mylemma}